 2. Count the Weeks from Your LMP

-Example: If today is March 1st and your LMP was January 1st, you’re about 8 weeks pregnant.
+Example: If today is March 1st and your LMP was January 1st, you’re likely about 8 weeks pregnant.

 3. Use a Pregnancy Calculator